RonenNess/Shaku/README.md

 ## Batching

-What is the batching optimization when drawing sprites group?
+Shaku draw all sprites (and rectangle shapes) using sprite batches.
+But what is it exactly?

-One of the slowest things about using the GPU for rendering, is the communication between the CPU and the GPU.
-This happens every time you make any draw call to make the shaders start working.
-Simply put, a single draw call with 1,000 vertices would be significantly faster than a 100 draw calls with 10 vertices each, despite the same amount of work for the shaders.
+One of the slowest things when using GPU for rendering is communication from CPU to GPU, aka 'draw calls'.
+This basically happens every time you ask the GPU to run the shaders program to draw something.
+Simply put, a single draw call with 1,000 vertices would be significantly faster than a 100 draw calls with 10 vertices each, despite the same amount of vertices and fragments to calculate.

-The batching optimization collect a set of sprites and put them all in a single vertices buffer, so we can reduce the number of draw calls to the GPU.
-With batching we can draw thousands of sprites without taking any FPS hits.
+Sprite batching is an optimization that batch together a bunch of sprites and push them all in a single draw call.
+With batching we can draw tens of thousands of sprites without taking any FPS hits.

-However, just because you use batching doesn't mean you'll only get a single draw call.
-Batching will initiate a draw every time that:
+However, batching have some limitations you should be aware about.
+We can't batch together sprites that use different effect or texture, so batching will have to initiate a draw every time that:

 1. The internal buffer gets full.
 2. Texture changes.
 3. Blend mode changes.
+4. Effect or camera changes.
+5. Render target changes.
+6. You draw a shape (line, circle, rectangle..).

-This part is crucial to understand, because it means that if you can sort your sprites by texture and blend mode, it will improve performance.
-Yet another reason why texture atlases are useful.
+This part is crucial to understand, because it means that if you can sort your draws accordingly, you can optimize your draw calls.
+This is yet another reason why texture atlases are useful.

 ### Why Not Instancing?

 If you're savvy in computer graphics, you probably heard about *Instancing*, which is a more modern and often faster approach than batching.

-In this case I chose batching because it allows us to use the same shaders with or without it, while instancing requires some changes to the shaders code itself.
-Since we only draw simple quads and not complex geometries, the advantage of instancing is is less significant than it would have been had we used complex geometries, so I sacrificed some performance for simplicity.
+For Shaku I chose batching because it keeps the shaders simple and straightforward, and shaders code remain agnostic to the batching (not the case with instancing).
+In addition, since we only draw simple quads and not complex geometries, the advantage of instancing is less significant than it would have been had we drawn actual 3d models.

-Note that if you really need instances you can probably implement it with a custom effect + extending the gfx with another method.
+Note that if you really need instances you can probably implement it with a custom effects.

 A demo project that demonstrate performance with batching can be found [here](https://ronenness.github.io/Shaku/demo/gfx_performance.html).